deepstreamIO/deepstream.io-website/content/tutorials/guides/example-apps/activity-streams/index.md

 ---
 title: Activity Streams / Facebook feed
-description: Example app showing how to build activity streams with deepstreamHub events
+description: Example app showing how to build activity streams with deepstream events
 tags: [JavaScript, streams, feeds, events, pub-sub]
 navLabel: Activity Streams
 ---

-With deepstreamHub's realtime events, you can easily build an activity steam just like you see on your Facebook wall.
+With deepstream's realtime events, you can easily build an activity steam just like you see on your Facebook wall.
 These events are emitted as a result of an action, thereby triggering updates to all subscribed clients.

 ![Post Box](/images/tutorial/activity-streams/final.gif)

-[Getting started with deepstreamHub is easy](/tutorials/getting-started/javascript) and takes less than ten minutes.
-However, if you have any questions, please [get in touch](/contact).

-First, let's start by creating a free deepstreamHub account:

-`markdown:start-deepstream-server.md`

-deepstream provides a JavaScript library which helps in interacting with your deepstreamHub server.

 ## Connect to deepstream and log in